 4. Cloud-based systems for easy access, visibility, and data analytics

 A cloud solution provides access to data anytime and anywhere.
 For remote teams, in particular, this poses a great advantage as it allows employees to input data via smartphones, tablets, or other devices when offsite.
 This feature also improves payroll visibility to employees and makes correcting errors and answering queries easier – fostering a smooth two-way communication between employees and payroll or HR managers.

 By consolidating all information on the cloud, payroll managers can collect data effortlessly and draw relevant data-driven employee insights.

 5. Seamless integration with ERP

 Too many separate systems and fragmented databases can complicate many operations.
-But with a payroll software that you can integrate with your current system, this problem is eliminated.
-Payroll managers no long need to switch from one program to another to extract information when all data is seamlessly connected.
-With the joint power of ERP systems and payroll software, businesses are given a singular view of the current state of your workforce and employee-related procedures.
+But with payroll software that you can integrate with your current system, this problem is eliminated.
+Payroll managers no longer need to switch from one program to another to extract information when all data is seamlessly connected.
+With the joint power of ERP systems and payroll software, businesses are given a singular view of the current state of their workforce and employee-related procedures.

 Still not convinced about upgrading your payroll?
 Contact us to find out more about choosing the payroll software for your business.